JCPyron/DungeonCrawler/README.md

 #### 8) Run the Agent

-Running the Agent is as simple as going to the **agents** directory and running the command `python random_agent.py` in Git Bash.
+Running the Agent is as simple as going to the **agents** directory and running the command `python3 random_agent.py` in Git Bash.

 ### Creating more game actions <a name="act"></a>